carriegale2710/employee-creator/README.md

 <!-- What are the immediate features you'd add given more time / ideas parking lot: -->

 - Add API Pagination (with findAll(Pageable pageable) from JpaRepository)
+- Contracts: Implement a contracts table schema, with a one-to-many relationship with each employee (one employee can have many contracts)

+Maybes:

 - Search Bar (find by name match with query params)
 - Login and authentication service/security (for admin access only) - Context API for frontend?